httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 necessary to negotiate the use of encryption.

 The "aes128gcm" content coding uses a fixed record size.
-The final encoding consists of a header (see {{header}}), zero or more fixed size encrypted records and a partial record.
+The final encoding consists of a header (see {{header}}), zero or more fixed size encrypted records, and a partial record.
 The partial record MUST be shorter than the fixed record size.

 ~~~ drawing
       +-----------+       content is rs octets minus padding